dnbard/llm-inject-scan/README.md

 - **Jailbreak detection**: Spots classic attempts to override behavior (e.g., asking to ignore previous instructions or force “developer mode”).
 - **Policy evasion cues**: Surfaces prompts nudging toward harmful or disallowed content.
 - **Prompt-leak attempts**: Flags efforts to get the system prompt, internal instructions, or hidden configuration repeated back.
-- **Indirect injection via links**: Detects prompts steering the model to fetch and act on untrusted URLs.
+- **Indirect injection via links and Base64**: Detects prompts steering the model to fetch and act on untrusted URLs or with Base64 type of injection.
 - **Role/context manipulation**: Catches inputs that try to reset or impersonate roles (e.g., “system:” or contrived contexts that distort guardrails).

 ### Why it matters